wz2590/p8130_final_project/data_exploration.md

 ![](data_exploration_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Surprisingly, if we look at the CRM\_1000 at state level, no outlier was found.
+Surprisingly, if we look at the CRM\_1000 at state level, no outliers were found.

 ## Remove Unnecessary Variables